asreimer/lmfit2/docs/install.rst

     cd ${BASEPATH}/lmfit2/C/tests
     bash test.bash

-This might take a minute, but you shouldn't end up with any errors if everything is working as it should.
+This might take a minute and should result in no errors if everything is working as it should.

 Python Version Installation